henrythemes/jekyll-bootstrap-theme/denovo/1511/exercises/denovo_validation.md

 ### 04 - KAT

 [KAT](https://github.com/TGAC/KAT) is Kmer Analysis Toolkit, which is very useful in evaluating kmer statistics for assemblies and read sets.
-We will use it to [...]
+We will use it to look if the kmer composition of the assemblies match that of the raw data.

 Start by going into the KAT directory: